 Paola Antonelli is on a mission to introduce -- and explain -- design to the world.
 With her shows at New York's Museum of Modern Art, she celebrates design's presence in every part of life.

 Ever mindful that the majority of visitors to MOMA are attracted by artists such as Picasso and Matisse, Antonelli works to ensure that if they do stumble across a design-related show, they'll be both entertained and enlightened.
-Her latest book is Exit to Tomorrow: World's Fair Architecture, Design, Fashion 1933-2005.
+In 2012, she led a move to acquire 14 video games for the museum's permanent collection.

 "Paola Antonelli’s goal is to insistently promote design’s understanding, until its positive influence on the world is fully acknowledged."World Technology Network